List of lieutenant governors of the North-Western Provinces and chief commissioners of Oudh

 This is a list of lieutenant-governors of the North-Western Provinces and chief commissioners of Oudh.
-The provisional establishment of the joint title of Lieutenant-Governors of the North-Western Provinces and Chief Commissioners of Oudh happened in 1877 when title of Chief Commissioners of Oudh were merged until it was renamed as Governors of the United Provinces of British India in 1902.
+The provisional establishment of the joint title of Lieutenant-Governor of the North-Western Provinces and Chief Commissioner of Oudh happened in 1877 when title of Chief Commissioner of Oudh were merged until it was renamed as Lieutenant-Governor of the United Provinces of Agra and Oudh in 1902.

 Lieutenant-governors of the North-Western Provinces and Chief Commissioners of Oudh (1877–1902)

 In 1877 the office of lieutenant governor was combined with that of Chief Commissioner of Oudh, which had existed since 1857, in the same person.